numpy/numpy-tutorials/README.md

  * Jupyter notebooks are a common format for communicating scientific information.
- * Jupyter notebooks can be launched in www.mybinder.org to interact with tutorials
+ * Jupyter notebooks can be launched in [Binder](https://www.mybinder.org), so that users can interact with tutorials
  * rST may present a barrier for some people who might otherwise be very interested in contributing tutorial material.